nol166/JS-Closures/README.md

   * Next, we declare our outer function `fetchData` which accepts a `topic` and returns a nested function, `newSearch`.

-  * 💡 Our nested function depends on the `topic` variable declared in it's parent.
+  * 💡 Our nested function depends on the `topic` variable declared in its parent.

-  * We set the `type` argument to have a default value in case none was passed to the function.
+  * We set the `type` argument to have a default value in case none were passed to the function.

   ```js
   const fetchData = (type = 'food') => {